 The Constitutions of the two Republics envisaged a second level of self-government that was to fill the institutional void left by the abolition of regional-level National Committees.
 The Czech Republic established regions and directly elected regional self-governments in 2000, based upon laws from 1997 and 2000.
 Slovakia established regions as units of its territorial structure and state administration in 1996.
 Legislation on regional self-governments was adopted in 2001 (Mesežnikov and Nižnaňský 2002).
 In both countries, the recreation of regions occurred in the context of an encompassing reform of public administration that was necessitated not only by the transition to democracy and the rule of law, but also by the preparation for membership in the European Union.
+EU membership has also led both countries to create planning and statistical regions corresponding to the second level of the Union's territorial classification system (NUTS).
+However, these NUTS-2 regions have not been institutionalised as units of subnational government.

 Institutional arrangements in the two countries were generally similar, but embodied some significant differences (Brusis 2003; Koudelka 2001).
 Czech regional assemblies were enabled to submit bills to parliament, although the regional institutions were not linked to the second chamber of parliament existing in the Czech Republic.
-Whereas the Czech Republic opted for a collegiate executive (rada) elected by the regional representation, Slovakia introduced a directly elected Head of Region (predseda samosprávneho kraja).
+Whereas the Czech Republic opted for a collegiate executive (rada) elected by the regional representation (Illner 2012), Slovakia introduced a directly elected Head of Region (predseda samosprávneho kraja).
 The Czech Republic integrated self-administration and state administration, involving the region's assembly and executive board into the work of the regional office, while Slovakia established a fairly strict institutional separation between the regional assembly and the regional office of state administration.
 Regions in both countries were made responsible for the following issue areas: regional and economic development, territorial planning, regional transport and communication infrastructure, secondary and vocational schools, regional cultural, social and health institutions, environmental protection and civil protection.
 The competences of regions were further strengthened and extended, since they were assigned tasks and functions from the district offices of state administration that were dissolved in 2002/04.
+Slovakia took further steps towards a more decentralised public administration, when it dissolved its regional offices of state administration in 2007 and 2013.